The Complexity of Computing the Sign of the Tutte Polynomial

 The randomised approximation scheme is said to be a \emph{fully polynomial randomised approximation scheme}, or \emph{FPRAS}, if it runs in time bounded by a polynomial in $ |x| $ and $ \epsilon^{-1} $.

 Completeness of a problem in \#P is defined with respect to polynomial-time Turing reduction.
 Suppose $\signtutte(q,\gamma)$ is \#P-hard for some setting of the parameters $q,\gamma$.
 Then, clearly, $\signtutte(q,\gamma)\in\FP$ would imply $\numP=\FP$.
 In addition, the existence of a polynomial-time randomised algorithm for $\signtutte(q,\gamma)$ would imply the existence of a polynomial-time randomised algorithm for every problem in~$\numP$.
 The reasoning is as follows.
 Suppose the randomised algorithm for $\signtutte(q,\gamma)$ has failure probability at most $\frac14$.
 By a standard powering argument, the failure probability can be reduced so that it is exponentially small in the input size.
-But polynomial-time Turing reduction makes only polynomially many oracle calls, so the probability that even a single one produces the wrong answer is polynomially small, and certainly less than~$\frac14$.
-As an immediate consequence, an FPRAS for $\tutte(q,\gamma)$ would again imply the existence of a polynomial-time randomised (but exact in the event of success) algorithm for the whole of~$\numP$.
+But a polynomial-time Turing reduction makes only polynomially many oracle calls, so the probability that even a single one produces the wrong answer is exponentially small, and certainly less than~$\frac14$.
+As an immediate consequence, an FPRAS for $\tutte(q,\gamma)$ would again imply the existence of a polynomial-time randomised (but exact in the event of success) algorithm for every problem in~$\numP$.